 What makes Tennessee “Tennessee”?
-We’ll be telling you stories about what makes our state distinctive.
+Explore these stories about what makes our state distinctive.

 Why does the THS have a mummy, and when did East Tennessee have its own constitution?
-Find out now!
+Explore the THS collections now!

 Want to know the basics about Tennessee?
 Explore these short entries and discover something!